mo7sen/mo7sen.github.io/content/posts/projects/evol/modules/scripting.md

 ```

 After all of that was done, it was time for the module to move on from being a
-singleton and start to become more instantiatable.
+singleton and start to become more instantiate-able.
 This is where a script
 context comes into play.
 A script context is a type that we defined that
 contained some info about itself and the Lua VM that it contains.
 The fact that
 each context had its own VM had solid reasons; the most important one is that